yoe/fosdemvideo/README.md

 From Videohouse:
 ----------------

-9 cameras plus tripods: we can pick these up on Wednesday (need to drive to Vilvoorde, 10')
+8 cameras plus tripods: we can pick these up on Wednesday (need to drive to Vilvoorde, 10')

 From Stake5:
 ------------

-10 cameras: will be delivered on wednesday
+10 cameras: will be delivered on thursday

 From IRILL/DebConf:
 -------------------

-h01ger will bring from Paris:
+h01ger brought from Paris:

 - 1 pelicase
 - 2 twinpacts